rduplain/wsgi_party/docs/index.rst

 Partyline Design
 ----------------

-Dispatchers allow for mounting multiple applications in WSGI, but providing a means for mounted applications to get details from each other is a separate issue.
+Dispatchers allow for mounting multiple applications in WSGI, but do not provide a means for mounted applications to exchange details with each other directly.
 Note that WSGI allows for arbitrary middleware.
 Connecting multiple applications with a dispatcher middleware gives no guarantee that the mounted Python objects expose any API beyond the core WSGI spec, as they could be wrapped.

-Instead of requiring middleware participation or changing the WSGI spec, every partyline WSGI application can provide a route which a middleware can use to register the application into a message-passing scheme.
+The key: instead of requiring middleware participation or changing the WSGI spec, every partyline WSGI application can provide a route which a middleware can use to register the application into a message-passing scheme.
 If every WSGI application registers a special route or fails gracefully (404), a unifying middleware can call this route on every mounted application to bootstrap a partyline.

 In the current design, this route is only sensible at the WSGI level, not at HTTP, since all applications bind to each other within a single process.